A. Registration Procedure

 - Moto Finish.
 In order to receive a numeric finish position in a moto, a rider must complete at least one-half of the laps of the leader and take the checkered flag.
 A rider who fails to report to staging will receive a “DNS” (Did Not Start).
 A DNS results in moto points equal to the total number of riders in the class, plus 30 points.
 In all other instances, the rider will be considered a “DNF” (Did Not Finish).
 A DNF results in moto points equal to the total number of riders in the class, but never less than 20 points.

 - The Flags.

-• Caution (Yellow) Flag = indicates a downed rider or other situation to raise caution.
+• Yellow Flag.
+Indicates a downed rider or other situation to raise caution.
 A rider may jump and pass between the yellow flag and the incident but must show caution.
 (Note: This rule differs from the AMA Amateur Rule Book and applies only to the National.)

-• Red Cross Flag and/or Flashing Safety Lights = indicates an injured rider and/or medics on the track or a dangerous situation on the track in an area of limited visibility.
-This Flag indicates a “Wheels on Ground” situation wherein both wheels of the motorcycle must remain on the ground over obstacles until the rider has passed the area of concern.
-Riders must show caution, hold their position and cannot jump or pass between the flag and the incident.
+• Red Cross Flag and/or Flashing Safety Lights.Indicates an injured rider and/or medics on the track, or a dangerous situation on the track in an area of limited visibility.
+Riders must proceed with caution, hold their position and cannot jump or pass between the flag and the incident.

-• Red Flag = indicates the race has been stopped.
-Riders must return to their original gate position to await further instruction.
+• Red Flag.
+Indicates the race has been stopped.
+Riders must return to their original start gate position to await further instruction.

 - Riders may not change bikes after the first moto of their class.

-- All machines are subject to technical inspection by the Referee.
+- Technical Inspection.
+All machines are subject to technical inspection by Race Officials.

 - Transponder scoring will be the official scoring method, with hand scoring back-up.
 However, lap times are not official results.
 Official results will be posted on the Results Posting Board after each moto.
 Rented transponders must be returned to the Trackside Transponder Office after the rider’s final moto.